Community Engagement Exchange

 Program Activities

-• Three-Month U.S.-Based Practicum: CEE Fellows support American communities through a three-month professional practicum with a U.S. host organization, where they contribute to local initiatives while learning directly from American professionals and institutions.
-All surveyed host organizations indicated interest in maintaining relationships with Fellows after the program.
+• Three-Month U.S.-Based Practicum: CEE participants support American communities through a three-month professional practicum with a U.S. host organization, where they contribute to local initiatives while learning directly from American professionals and institutions.
+All surveyed host organizations indicated interest in maintaining relationships with participants after the program.

-• Leadership and Civic Engagement Academy: CEE Fellows complete a hybrid leadership curriculum designed to strengthen practical leadership, communication, and community engagement skills while exposing participants to successful American models of civic participation and institution-building.
-Ninety-eight percent of Fellows reported improved professional skills following the program.
+• Leadership and Civic Engagement Academy: CEE participants complete a hybrid leadership curriculum designed to strengthen practical leadership, communication, and community engagement skills while exposing them to successful American models of civic participation and institution-building.
+Ninety-eight percent of participants reported improved professional skills following the program.

 “CEE has helped our community organizations directly improve infrastructure, strengthen public-private partnerships, and attract millions in investment.”
 Ed Pettitt | CEE Host, Houston.
 TX